somleng/somleng-project/docs/case_study_africas_voices.md

 ### Shaqadoon

-Somleng is connected to [Shaqodoon](http://shaqodoon.org/technology/) which acts as an aggrigator for the multiple Mobile Network Operators (MNOs) in Somalia.
+Somleng is connected to [Shaqodoon](http://shaqodoon.org/technology/) which acts as an aggregator for the multiple Mobile Network Operators (MNOs) in Somalia.
 Shaqodoon provides a [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) endpoint to an [Asterisk](http://www.asterisk.org/) server.
 Shaqodoon provides one [E1 line](https://en.wikipedia.org/wiki/E-carrier) to each MNO.
 Each E1 line can support up to 32 simultaneous calls.
 Shaqodoon aggregates the the following MNOs:

 1. [Telesom](https://en.wikipedia.org/wiki/Telesom)
 2. [Golis](https://en.wikipedia.org/wiki/Golis_Telecom_Somalia)